HitoriOu/UdonToolbox/Readme & Tutorial/Readme.txt

 Trigger Toggle (Vectorized) [fixed shared player triggering (bug from Version 2.2.1)] Trigger Toggle [Added detection options] TeleportPlayer [Added detection options]
+SoundPlayer [Added code for integrating Ui options (Ui checkboxes and volume slider)]

 ------ Udon files added: ------
 AvatarPedestal [Script designed to handle any number of avatars needed (usefull for both avatar worlds and RolePlay mechanics)]
+ScaleAdjuster [Used to resize objects scale on demand by using a pickup/handle]

 ------ Udon files removed: ------
 Note: Removed the following files as they had previously been removed (undetected update error caused it to re-introduce these files sorry about that.